Saving & Spending Financial Health

 However, the quicker you can reduce your money stress, the faster you’ll be able to get back to grieving and rebuilding.

-Remember to rely on others as much as possible while dealing with financial practicalities — you shouldn’t have to go through this alone.
+Remember to rely on others as much as possible when dealing with financial practicalities — you shouldn’t have to go through this alone.